laryxm/azure-optimizing-ml-pipeline/README.md

 ## Pipeline comparison
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

 The two models performed very similarly in terms of accuracy, with the hyperdive model achieving 91.54% accuracy and the autoML model achieving 91.67% accuracy.
 However, this study showed me that autoML process can bring excellent results with less effort and had a great performance in other metrics as well such as precision, recall and AUC which is more suitable for unbalanced data like in this case.

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**

-In the future we can improve the model by:
+In the future we can improve the results by:

 - Exploring feature engineering process,
 - Testing scaling methods for the continuous variables,